Zooey Deschanel: 2003–2010: Breakthrough

 Deschanel obtained her first leading film role in the independent drama All the Real Girls (2003) as Noel, a sexually curious 18-year-old virgin who has a life-changing romance with an aimless 22-year-old.
 The film premiered at the Sundance Film Festival and was an arthouse success.
 Her performance received wide critical acclaim, and Variety remarked: "Performances are all credible and naturalistic, but standing out from the rest is Deschanel's work, which evinces an impressively direct connection to her character's emotions.
 The actress does a wonderful job presenting a young woman who is trying, with varying degrees of success, to give voice to all sorts of things she has never felt or expressed before".
 She received an Independent Spirit Award nomination for Best Actress.
 Also in 2003, Deschanel starred opposite Will Ferrell in the Christmas comedy Elf as a deadpan department store worker and the love interest of a man raised by Santa's elves.
 Reviewers found the film to be a "spirited, good-natured family comedy" as part of an overall positive critical response.
-Budgeted at US$33 million, Elf made US$220.4 million worldwide.
+Elf earned US$220.4 million worldwide against a budget of US$33 million.